 When will the project start/finish?

 This is a complex project on challenging terrain.
-Subject to on-ground and construction industry conditions, the lookout is expected to be completed in late 2022.
+Subject to on-ground and construction industry conditions, the lookout is expected to be completed in early 2024.

 Was there community consultation on this project?

 During 2018, Parks Victoria sought public feedback on the concept designs for the lookout, in addition to another lookout at The Blowhole (Loch Ard Gorge precinct), and a pedestrian bridge at Port Campbell.